Quantumberg/qdynamics-hrms-mkdoc-documentation/docs/Organization Management/Designation.md

 In company management, various stakeholders—such as directors, officers, managers, and shareholders—guide the organization toward achieving its business objectives.

-QuantumBerg HRMS allows you to create different Designations and specify the skills required for each role.
+Q-Dynamics  HRMS allows you to create different Designations and specify the skills required for each role.

 To access Designation, go to: